 Interns may assist in the creation of fliers for AGSIW events, as well as content for AGSIW’s website, including graphics and infographics.

 Interns assist in event preparation, including setting up for events, checking in participants, taking photos, and handling Q&A.

 Interns may assist in keeping dynamic content related to the programs and publications departments up to date on the AGSIW website.
 Interns will also draft posts for AGSIW’s social media accounts and assist in compiling analytics reports.

 Interns may participate in a variety of research projects to inform upcoming events and publications to be featured on AGSIW’s website.
 Interns will also occasionally conduct project-based research.

 Interns will manage the reception desk and receive visitors during in-person events and meetings.

 - Special Projects

-Interns will assist the executive vice president with special projects as assigned.
+Interns may be asked to assist the executive vice president with special projects.